Free Startup Tool

 Founder Dilution by Round: Seed, Series A, and Series B Benchmarks

 Pair this tool with the Dilution Calculator and the Equity Split Calculator to cross-check inputs.
-For strategic context, read our 12-month exit checklist and explore the Startup & Fundraising tools hub.
+Track your burn rate and runway to time your next raise.
+Explore the Startup & Fundraising tools hub for the full toolkit.

 Maintain your cap table accurately from day one.
 Errors compound over time and can derail funding rounds during due diligence.
 Update after every equity event.